Offer-Letters.com

 For companies that offer annual bonuses, the most common bonus targets in my experience are 30% and 40%, although CEOs can get much higher, and 25% and 50% are not unheard of.

-5) Signing Bonus
+5 — Signing Bonus

-6) Stock Options
+6 — Stock Options

 Stock options are the greatest creator of wealth for employees ever invented.
-Historically, they have also been overrated as a component of compensation packages.
+Historically, they have also been overrated as a component of compensation packages — not because they are inherently bad, but because they have not been fully understood.

 Experience teaches all of the things that have to happen in order for stock options to provide the returns commonly expected.
 Some of the risks that preclude or reduce favorable financial returns can be reduced through negotiation of terms in, and by additions to, Offer Letters.

 A safe rule is that more stock options are better than fewer.
 But seeking more alone may not protect you from getting too little.
 It is important to know what the entire grant, if vested, would represent as a percentage of the entire fully-diluted equity of the company as of today.
-Knowing only the nominal number of stock options, no matter how large, or the exercise price, tells nothing about what the value of the options would be under various outcomes.
+Knowing only the nominal number of stock options, or the exercise price, tells nothing about what the value of the options would be under various outcomes.

 It is also important to consider how many additional shares may be issued between today and the day you sell your entire stake, because that will reduce your percentage of the total value of the company.

-Most stock option grants vest over four years, with the first 25% not vesting until the one year anniversary, with monthly or quarterly vesting thereafter.
+Most stock option grants vest over four years, with the first 25% not vesting until the one-year anniversary, with monthly or quarterly vesting thereafter.
 Vesting schedules can be negotiated to be more favorable to the executive.

-7) Restricted Stock Units (RSUs)
+7 — Restricted Stock Units (RSUs)

 If you are a resident of any state other than California, you can be subjected to enforcement of a non-competition agreement.
-Non-competes are usually not explicitly set forth in Offer Letters, but instead are included in Confidential Information or Stock Option/RSU agreements.
+Non-competes are usually not explicitly set forth in Offer Letters, but are instead included in Confidential Information or Stock Option/RSU agreements.

-The requirement of entry into a non-compete is something that should be considered very carefully by an executive, as it can prevent you from earning a living in your chosen and highest-paying field for a year or more.
+The requirement of entry into a non-compete should be considered very carefully by an executive, as it can prevent you from earning a living in your chosen and highest-paying field for a year or more.
 Many people do not realize that an employer can enforce a non-compete even if they fire you.

 At a minimum, you need to believe you are being compensated appropriately for providing that benefit to the employer.
 Non-competes can be narrowly tailored by counsel to potentially be more acceptable.

-10) Termination of Employment
+10 — Termination of Employment

+No one wants to think about a job ending before it has even been started.
 In risk-taking emerging companies, there can be a bias against offering protections in the event things do not go as planned.
-Employment is at-will and the employer can terminate someone at any time for any reason as long as it is not an illegal reason.
 The topic of severance protections is therefore sensitive, but is nonetheless worth considering.

 A proper severance provision protects an executive if they are terminated by the employer without legal Cause, as defined in the Offer Letter or other company agreements.
 It does not provide severance if the executive leaves voluntarily.

 The decision to ask for severance is best vetted with a professional who understands the funding situation of the employer and the mindset of its investors.
+There are circumstances where having severance protection makes one able to accept a position that would otherwise be unattractive.

-11) Good Reason Protections
+11 — Good Reason Protections

-The concept of "Good Reason" provides a disincentive for the employer to use its legal power to change these terms affecting the executive by allowing the executive to receive the severance benefits in the event they resign having "Good Reason."
+The concept of "Good Reason" provides a disincentive for the employer to use its legal power to change these terms by allowing the executive to receive severance benefits in the event they resign having "Good Reason."
+Often, when reminded of Good Reason protections, an employer will back down from changes that would otherwise trigger the executive's right to leave with severance.

 Conclusion

-The truth is that the employer knows much more about the position nbeong offered and the state of the company than any candidate can possibly know.
+The truth is that the employer knows much more about the position being offered and the state of the company than any candidate can possibly know.
+Your goal should be to reduce risks and to optimize your ultimate compensation for your hard work.

 When I started ParanzinoLaw over 20 years ago, I wanted to serve the many players in the innovation community who go unrepresented in their dealings.
 The majority of participants still tend to be unrepresented.
+I hope this article helps them — they are doing business against parties represented by some of the very best lawyers in the world.